FusionAuth/fusionauth-site/site/_posts/2021-11-11-how-to-authenticate-your-react-app.md

 In the callback from that request, we’ll parse the body into usable JSON and check that active value.
 If it’s good, we’ll go ahead and make the `/api/user/registration/` request, which requires a User Id (“subscriber” or sub in OAuth jargon) and our Application Id—we need both, because one user can have different data in each FusionAuth application.

-Finally, in the registration callback, we’ll parse the body returned from `/registration` and `res.send` everything back to the React client.
+Finally, in the registration callback, we’ll parse the body returned from `/api/user/registration` and `res.send` everything back to the React client.

 Now, go through the login process, and you should see “Welcome, [your email address]!”.

 That’s login sorted.
 The next thing you’ll probably want to tackle is logout.

 ## Logging out
-Just like `/login`, we’ll create a `/logout` route to make logging out easily accessible anywhere in our React client:
+Just like `/login`, we’ll create a `/logout` route to make logging out easily accessible anywhere in our React client.

 ```bash
 touch server/routes/logout.js